rackerlabs/docs-starter-kit-external/docs/template-api-guide/common-gs/how-to-use-curl.rst

-cURL is a command-line tool that you can use to interact with REST interfaces. cURL lets you transmit and receive HTTP requests and responses from the command line or a shell script, which enables you to work with the API directly. cURL is available for Linux distributions, Mac OS® X, and Microsoft Windows®.
+cURL is a command-line tool that you can use to interact with REST interfaces. cURL lets you transmit and receive HTTP requests and responses from the command line or a shell script, which enables you to work with the API directly. cURL is available for Linux® distributions, Mac OS X®, and Microsoft Windows®.
 For information about cURL, see `http://curl.haxx.se/ <http://curl.haxx.se/>`__.

-To run the cURL request examples shown in this guide on Mac OS® X or another Linux-based operating system, you should be able to copy each example directly to the command line or a script.
+To run the cURL request examples shown in this guide on Mac OS X or another Linux-based operating system, you should be able to copy each example directly to the command line or a script.